 - Extra patrols.
 Our rangers continue to assist the police to ensure people keep to the rules.
 Please be kind – they are only trying to keep you safe.

 - Changes to rights of way.
-Temporary one-way systems and optional path diversions to aid social distancing and avoid farms and homes.
+Temporary one-way systems and path diversions to aid social distancing.
 Please follow local signs.

 For further information see:

 In response to the announcement from the Prime Minister that significant parts of the hospitality and tourism sectors can begin reopening from 4th July, Dan James, Exmoor National Park Authority’s Sustainable Economy Manager, said: “Tourism is by far the single largest part of Exmoor’s economy, contributing almost £130m a year.
 So it’s encouraging that the Government is advising it will soon be safe for people to come here on holiday and enjoy its many pubs, cafes and attractions once again.
 There is the added pressure that many farmers have also diversified into tourism, meaning the picture-postcard landscape of hilltop farms and heather moorland for which Exmoor is so famous is also inextricably linked to tourists’ return.

 “National Parks were created to inspire people and we know that Exmoor holds a very dear place in many people’s hearts, whilst others are now being inspired to visit for the first-time following lockdown.
 We would ask those considering trips to plan ahead and follow government and local guidelines, including the updated Covid Countryside code.
 Our National Park Centres will have all reopened by the 4th July to offer advice and information to help people explore Exmoor safely, responsibly and enjoyably.